mikemimik/fs-notes-app/README.md

 To run this project, do the following:
 1. Run `mongod` to start an instance of mongo db on your computer
 2. Run `yarn start` or `npm start` to run the front end
-3. In another terminal window, run `node server.js`
+3. In another terminal window, run `node server.js` or `nodemon server.js`

 ## Backend Code
 This codebase already includes the code needed to create notes.
 However, we want to associate those notes with specific users and only allow the user that created the note to view it.